Akhilesh thanks UP citizens for doubling SP's tally | Politics

 - India

+Failing to dislodge the BJP from power in Uttar Pradesh, Samajwadi Party (SP) chief Akhilesh Yadav on Friday thanked the people of the state for increasing the party's tally by two-and-a-half times.

+This is the SP chief's first public statement after results of the Assembly elections on Thursday.

-Samajwadi Party chief Akhilesh Yadav on Friday thanked the people of Uttar Pradesh for increasing its tally by two-and-half times and said his party has shown that the BJP's seats could be reduced.
+In a tweet in Hindi, Akhilesh Yadav said, ''Heartiest thanks to the people of Uttar Pradesh for increasing our seats by two-and-half times.
+We have shown that the seats of the BJP could be decreased.

+The party's national spokesperson Rajendra Chaudhary had told PTI that the SP chief will review the election outcome.
+In his maiden foray in the state election, Yadav won from the Karhal assembly seat by a margin of 67,504 votes.
+He defeated Union minister SP Singh Baghel of the BJP.

+However, his party and allies could not stop the BJP from getting re-elected for the second consecutive time in Uttar Pradesh.
+As per the Election Commission's website, the BJP has won 255 seats, while its allies Apna Dal (Sonelal) and NISHAD party have won 12 and six seats respectively, taking toll of the ruling coalition to 273 in the 403-member Uttar Pradesh legislative assembly.

-The SP has won 111 seats, while its ally Rashtriya Lok Dal (RLD) has won eight seats.
-The Suheldev Bharatiya Samaj Party, another ally of the SP, has won six seats.
+The SP has won 111 seats, while its ally Rashtriya Lok Dal (RLD) has eight seats.
+The SBSP, another ally of the SP, has won six seats.
+Together their count is 125.

 The Congress has won two seats, while the BSP has won one.

-The BJP has secured a vote share of 41.3 per cent, while the SP has bagged 32.1 per cent of the votes.
-The BSP and the Congress managed to secure 12.9 per cent and 2.33 per cent votes, respectively.
+The BJP has secured a vote share of 41.3 per cent, while the SP has bagged 32.1 per cent vote share.
+The BSP got 12.9 per cent votes.
+The Congress has managed to get 2.33 per cent votes.

+RLD has got 2.85 per cent votes.
+An important takeaway from the polls was that the politics in the Hindi heartland would be bipolar between the BJP and the SP.
+Yadav, who had formed a rainbow coalition with RLD and a string of regional parties, had waged a lonely war against a galaxy of BJP leaders led by Prime Minister Narendra Modi.

+Despite aggressive campaign he failed to prevent Yogi Adityanath returning as the chief minister for the second consecutive term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)